rahul-singh-takuli56/React-Assignment/README.md

 2. Rating changes make dynamics
 3. work on it -> Make a new page on details on each product.
 4. Price and Material filtering is not working
+5. Pagination is working only for all categories, when selecting any specific categries it is not showing any data.